 Why is it a religion?

 While it is not a religion in the form than many people perceive a religion should take, Wicca is a religion due to it having been derived from Paganism.
+It takes on similar symbolism, belief systems and of course Gods and Goddesses.
+It is not prescriptive like many religions are and Wicca will not tell you how to live your life but it does help you to understand the world around you and make sense of the purpose of life.

 What is the difference between Wicca and witchcraft?